 Active management with Aviva Investors

 If you’re contemplating investing a large lump sum there are also a number of funds which have proven their ability to deliver in many different market conditions through active stockpicking.
 One such is Aviva High Yield Equity, which we first mentioned in 2020.

-This fund has delivered more than 10% average annual growth over the last three, five and ten year periods, and avoided losses despite everything in 2022.
+This fund has delivered more than 12% average annual growth over the last three, five and ten year periods, and delivered growth of 21.4% last year.

 We continue to like Aviva High Yield Equity for its flexibility, its fees, and its performance.
 You can invest a lump sum, a regular direct debit, or both.
 It’s available via Moneycube for an annual management charge of 1.25%, including the cost of financial advice.

 In general, funds like this are invested in international businesses with strong brands and pricing power.
 Consider Microsoft, the second-largest holding in Aviva High Yield Equity.